DeepSenseCA/echofilter/docs/source/usage_guide.rst

 <input>.bottom.evl
-    An Echoview line file containing the depth of the bottom line.
+    An Echoview line file containing the depth of the :term:`bottom line`.

 <input>.regions.evr
     An Echoview region file containing
-    spatiotemporal definitions of passive recording rectangle regions, bad data full-vertical depth rectangle regions, and bad data anomaly polygonal (contour) regions.
+    spatiotemporal definitions of :term:`passive<passive data>` recording
+    rectangle regions, :term:`bad data<Bad data regions>` full-vertical depth rectangle regions, and bad data anomaly polygonal (contour) regions.

 <input>.surface.evl
-    An Echoview line file containing the depth of the surface line.
+    An Echoview line file containing the depth of the :term:`surface line`.

 <input>.turbulence.evl
-    An Echoview line file containing the depth of the turbulence line.
+    An Echoview line file containing the depth of the :term:`turbulence line`.

 where <input> is the path to an input file, stripped of its file extension.
-There is no EVL file for the nearfield line, since it is a virtual line of fixed depth added to the EV file during the *Importing outputs into EV file* step.
+There is no EVL file for the :term:`nearfield line`, since it is a virtual line of fixed depth added to the EV file during the *Importing outputs into EV file* step.